peakshift/bitcoin-ux/payments/lightning-payments.md

     _**Caveat:** if a path participant sits on two routes, there's a risk they can take the revealed preimage from payment of one invoice and collect settlement on the second invoice before the recipient is able to settle their hodl invoice_

-### Keysend
+### Keysend (no invoice)

-The `keysend` feature is a way for a sender to send a payment to a iven recipient over the Lightning Network without first having an invoice from the recipient to send against.
+The `keysend` feature is a way for a sender to send a payment to a given recipient over the Lightning Network **without first having an invoice** from the recipient to send against.

+The way this works is...

 #### Common criticisms